griffinsharp/Personal-Portfolio/README.txt

 This is the web development portfolio of Griffin Sharp.
+Currently under construction.